Rebound exercise: Claimed benefits

 Rebounding is said to assist dozens of specific medical conditions—from arthritis to vision improvement—but there is little systematic peer-reviewed scientific evidence for these claims.

+American Council on Exercise Study

+In October 2016, the American Council on Exercise (ACE) — the leading nonprofit organization certifying health coaches and exercise professionals — sponsored a study on rebounders.
+In the article "Putting Mini-trampolines to the Test" they write, "ACE enlisted the help of John Porcari, Ph.D., and his team of researchers in the Department of Exercise and Sport Science at the University of Wisconsin–La Crosse."

+In summary, it was proven that 20 mins of doing a rebounder workout (the one included in the JumpSport rebounder box) burned the same number of calories as 30 min of jogging.
+Also, participants felt the exercise was 10% less strenuous than expected.

 NASA study and scientific support generally

-The single most important and most frequently quoted scientific research study on trampolining was conducted in 1980 through NASA by A. Bhattacharya, E.P.
+The most frequently quoted scientific research study on trampolining was conducted in 1980 through NASA by A. Bhattacharya, E.P.
 McCutcheon, E.Shvartz, and J.E.
 Greenleaf; Biomechanical Research Division, NASA-Ames Research Center, Moffett Field, California, in cooperation with the Wenner-Gren Research laboratory, University of Kentucky, Lexington, Kentucky.
 The key findings for this study include the following: